 At BenGlassLaw, our lawyers have experience dealing with the complex area of short-term disability claims, which involve group and individual short-term disability policies (often under a little-known area of the law called ERISA, or Employee Retirement Income Security Act).

-If you are dealing with a short-term disability claim and want your case handled by a team that has experience dealing with this little-known and difficult area of the law (even judges think that ERISA disability claims are tough), you have come to the right place.
+If your short-term disability claim has been denied and want your case handled by a team with experience dealing with this little-known and difficult area of the law (even judges think ERISA disability claims are tough), you have come to the right place.
 Whether you are thinking about applying for benefits or have been denied benefits, we can help.
 Representation in jurisdictions where we are not already licensed is performed in conjunction with local counsel–at no additional legal fees to the client–and with permission of the court.

 Here's how we can help right now:

 - If your benefits have been denied, and you are entitled to appeal, just fax/email/mail us the denial letter as soon as you get it.
 We will review it and give you a detailed strategy for moving forward.
 This service is free but you must act promptly.

 - You can speak with us when you are thinking about stopping work and applying for benefits.
 We can point you in the right direction, give you advice and tell you what to talk to your doctors about.
 (There is a nominal fee for this consult, but it can save you thousands of dollars by taking action now with us.)

 - If your benefits have been denied and you did your own appeal, we can only help you if you have a second appeal available to you.
 (Really, the best hope is that you are contacting us before it gets this far - second appeals are tough and there is often extra work to be done by untangling errors made in the first appeal if it was not prepared by an ERISA experienced attorney.)

 You can speak with our team of experts about your disability claim by calling our office at (703)584-7277.